 The CLC has grown from just two lawyers in 2012 to the current 5 lawyers and a paralegal.
 It has moved twice: from the original shop front premises in Maude Street it shared with UnitingCare Cutting Edge after a flood: to the front of the Uniting Church hall; and then to the present offices in Nixon Street.

 The total of the core funding provided by both State and Commonwealth remains very small and only about half of the average for similar CLCs.
-Unfortunately, the Commonwealth is cancelling its contribution from 1 July 2017 which will cut our recurrent income by nearly one-third and have devastating effects on our ability to service one of the most disadvantaged communities in the State.

 Much of the work we do, however, is funded by project money including our Therapeutic Justice Partnership with Primary Care Connect and our recently announced Health-Justice Partnership with Rumbalara Aboriginal Corporation which will embed a lawyer into a culturally appropriate and safe environment for clients at the health service.